ujlbu4/qlty/README.md

 ## License

-Qlty CLI is licensed under the Functional Source License (FSL).
+Qlty CLI is licensed under a version of the Functional Source License (FSL).
+Qlty CLI is free to use, modify, and distribute in accordance with the FSL.

+This codebase transitions into Open Source via a Delayed Open Source Publication (DOSP).
 More details are available in LICENSE.md.

+Licenses for code incorporated into Qlty CLI can be found in the docs/licenses folder.

 ## Acknowledgments